mdkma/dialogue-discourse-relation/README.md

   author={Ma, Mingyu Derek and Bowden, Kevin and Wu, Jiaqi and Cui, Wen and Walker, Marilyn}, booktitle={Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics (ACL)}, year={2019}
 }

+@article{fainberg2018talking,
+  title={Talking to myself: self-dialogues as data for conversational agents}, author={Fainberg, Joachim and Krause, Ben and Dobre, Mihai and Damonte, Marco and Kahembwe, Emmanuel and Duma, Daniel and Webber, Bonnie and Fancellu, Federico}, journal={arXiv preprint arXiv:1809.06641}, year={2018}
+}

+@article{krause2017edina,
+  title={Edina: Building an Open Domain Socialbot with Self-dialogues}, author={Krause, Ben and Damonte, Marco and Dobre, Mihai and Duma, Daniel and Fainberg, Joachim and Fancellu, Federico and Kahembwe, Emmanuel and Cheng, Jianpeng and Webber, Bonnie}, journal={Alexa Prize Proceedings}, year={2017}
+}
 ```